getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Parameters**:

-  - jsDate: Javascript Date.
+  - jsDate: JavaScript Date.
 Times are padded with leading zeros and are 00-23hr form: HH:MM:SS.sssssssss.

-  **Returns**: The LOCAL TIME of a Javascript Date object.
+  **Returns**: The LOCAL TIME of a JavaScript Date object.

 Time is extracted as the millisecond offset from the start of the local day, and then converted to a string representation.
-This ensures that changes in daylight savings time / standard time are properly handled and can result in HH being 24 during "fall back" days.
+This ensures that changes in daylight savings time / standard time are properly handled and can result in HH being 24 during fall back days.

 toOdkTimeIntervalFromDate
 -----------------------

   **Parameters**:

-  - refJsDate: Javascript Date.
+  - refJsDate: JavaScript Date.
 Time intervals are padded with leading zeros and are of the form:
-    HHHHHHHH:MM:SS.sssssssss OR HHHHHHHH:MM:SS.sssssssss-. i.e., the negative sign, if present,
-    is at the far right end.
+    HHHHHHHH:MM:SS.sssssssss OR HHHHHHHH:MM:SS.sssssssss-.
+For example, the negative sign, if present, is at the far right end.
-  - newJsDate: Javascript Date.
+  - newJsDate: JavaScript Date.
 Time intervals are padded with leading zeros and are of the form:
-    HHHHHHHH:MM:SS.sssssssss OR HHHHHHHH:MM:SS.sssssssss-. i.e., the negative sign, if present,
-    is at the far right end.
+    HHHHHHHH:MM:SS.sssssssss OR HHHHHHHH:MM:SS.sssssssss-.
+For example, the negative sign, if present, is at the far right end.

   **Returns**: A ODKTimeInterval that represents (newJsDate - refJsDate).

-Calculates the interval of time between two Javascript Date objects and returns an OdkTimeInterval.
+Calculates the interval of time between two JavaScript Date objects and returns an OdkTimeInterval.

 The padded